Digital Wellness 5 min read

 Once you enter the digital realm, there's a toll to pay: usually 1-2 hours of mindless scrolling.

 Today's social media algorithms are so powerful that they feed you with an infinite drip of entertaining content straight to your veins.
 You can't get enough because it's designed specifically for that.
-You become a conduit for the algorithm's desires which is… keeping you on the platform for as long as possible.
-With no regard to the consequences of your health and well-being.
+You aren't broken for getting stuck in the loop—the loop was built to keep you there.

 You could throw your phone into the broiler for a couple hours and toss it in the trash once it's overcooked.
 But that's considered extreme, especially in today's media age.

-You could get one of those app blockers that enforce military-level restrictions to force you into submission, but most of the time you end up deleting your sergeant app or finding a workaround because you will NOT be told you can't watch AI videos of cats and dog AI soap operas.
+You could get one of those app blockers that enforce military-level restrictions to force you into submission, but that often feels like a punishment.
+And you don't need more punishment; you need a moment of peace.
+Usually, you end up deleting the "sergeant" app anyway because you will NOT be told you can't watch AI videos of cats and dog AI soap operas.

 But what if there was another option?
-One that is intentional and instead nurtures your screen time?
+One that doesn't fight you, but instead nurtures your screen time?

 Instead of jumping straight to scrolling, why not do something positive for yourself before diving in?
 It could be: